tigera-solutions/cc-eks-egress-gw/README.md

     ![egress-gateway-Adding the Test Server](https://user-images.githubusercontent.com/104035488/204312482-52914dd2-0c91-44a1-ae7e-268eb701ef13.png)

-    Retrive the host ip address, so you can ssh into it.
+    Retrive the test host ip address, so you can ssh into it.

     ```bash
     HOSTIPADDRESS=$(aws ec2 describe-instances \